Jerry Kearns

-Jerry A. Kearns (born July 8, 1944) is a Democratic politician who represented the 83rd District in the Iowa House of Representatives since 2008.

-He was ranking member of the Veterans Affairs Committee and also served on the Agriculture, Labor, and Ways and Means Committee.
+Jerry A. Kearns (born July 8, 1944) is a Democratic politician who represented the 83rd district in the Iowa House of Representatives from 2009 to 2019.
+He was a ranking member of the Veterans Affairs Committee, and served on the Agriculture, Labor, and Ways and Means Committee.

 Education

 Kearns graduated from Wyaconda High School in Missouri in 1962.
 He later attended Southeast Iowa Community College and also went to a four-year electrician apprenticeship.

 Career

 From 1965 to 1969, Kearns served in the US Air Force.

-Outside politics Kearns spent 38 years as an industrial electrician at Henniges Automotive.
+He went on to spend 38 years as an industrial electrician at Henniges Automotive.

 Organizations

 Kearns has been a member of the following organizations: